DarienBrito/Self_Similar/README.md

 I have kept the aural realisation of the sequences, that is pitch, rhythm and sound timbre, as simple as possible (as boring as possible, in other words).
 This is because I wanted to have a standard definition for the sequences so its always clear what is going on.
 Remember that this is not about sound synthesis, composition or aesthetics, but just about integer number sequences.
 All the examples can be taken as far as you want, and the series can be used to anything that use numbers for execution.

-* If you want to see who I am you can find me at:  www.darienbrito.com
-* If you want to say "Hi" you can write me an e-mail to: darienbrito@icloud.com

 ##Note

 Keep in mind that the numbers can represent an arbitrary parameter, that is anything you like.
 However, for the sake of simplicity, I'm relating the numbers to corresponding degrees in a Scale Class in SuperCollider, where 0 is the first degree, 1 the second degree, etc.